Humility (song)

 "Humility" is a single by British virtual band Gorillaz featuring American jazz guitarist George Benson.
 It was released on 31 May 2018 along with "Lake Zurich" as the first single from their sixth studio album, The Now Now.
 On 12 July 2018, two remixes of the song by Superorganism and DJ Koze were released.
-It charted in a total of 8 countries reaching number 85 on the US Billboard Hot 100, with its highest position in any chart being number 7 in Billboard's Hot Rock Songs.
+It charted in a total of 8 countries reaching number 85 on the US Billboard Hot 100, with its highest position in any chart being number 7 on Billboard's Hot Rock Songs chart.

 Promotion and release

 The song was first announced on 30 May 2018 when Zane Lowe confirmed The Now Now's release and stated that Damon Albarn would be debuting the song on the Beats 1 program the following day.
 The next day, the song debuted with a music video featuring Jack Black and was digitally released along with another single, "Lake Zurich".
 On 13 May 2022, the music video was re-uploaded to the Gorillaz YouTube channel with commentary from virtual band member Murdoc Niccals.